jamespilcher/anki-md/decks/Final Year/Term 1/ECM3423 Computer Graphics/4.2 Illumination/Gourard shading explained.md

 ## Gourard shading explained
 <details>
 <summary><b>Reveal answer</b></summary>
-Calculate normal at each vetex and interpolate between the values
+Calculate normal at each vetex, their colours, and interpolate between the colour values for each pixel
 </details>